Hawky454/chattyappy/README.md

 # ChatApp
 #Chatty Appy

-#...This readme is still under construction

-# My intent is to make a simple chat room app using React JS.
+ * My intent is to make a simple chat room app using React JS.
 The purpose is to have a nice little interactive chat room while I hone my skills in React.

 # I will be utilizing the Chatkit API